tiniethemba/RealTimeFM-SDRadio/README.md

 Welcome to the Real Time FM SDRadio

-This repository contains the final year MEng project of Themba Kaonga It revolves around an application designed in MATLAB code which:
+This repository contains the final year MEng project of Themba Kaonga.

+It revolves around an application designed in MATLAB code which:

 - Demodulates FM complex baseband data from an SDR